This post was last updated on October 7th, 2022 at 02:37 pm.

 Your church’s responsibilities

 First, let’s look at what’s not your responsibility – statements to the original donors.
 The donors made their donations out to United 2 Serve.
-United 2 Serve should send the donors contribution statements, which the donors can count as tax deductions because they were sent to a nonprofit.
+United 2 Serve should send the donors donation statements, which the donors can count as tax deductions because they were sent to a nonprofit.

 The church should put the money in a fund dedicated to that purpose, maybe the Handiwork Fund.
-This fund needs to be separated in the church’s records from other assets; that’s an important (and legally required) part of honoring the wishes United 2 Serve has for the money it contributed.
+This fund needs to be separated in the church’s records from other assets; that’s an important (and legally required) part of honoring the wishes United 2 Serve has for the money it donated.
 Traditionally, churches have often done this by opening a bank account specifically for the fund, but that’s not necessary with a good accounting software.

-Since United 2 Serve has made such a big contribution to your cause, it would also be good if you could report to United 2 Serve on the health of the fund and how the money’s being used.
+Since United 2 Serve has made such a big donation to your cause, it would also be good if you could report to United 2 Serve on the health of the fund and how the money’s being used.

 Help from IconCMO